 Just as Naturalism comes on the Educational scene as a protest against systems of education that have become artificial.
 Realism appears to be a reaction against curricula consisting of studies that have become bookish, sophisticated and a abstruse.
-As we have a slogan in Naturalism- 'Back to Nature ' - in Realism we have a slogan-'Things rather than words '.
+As we have a slogan in Naturalism- 'Back to Nature ' - in Realism we have a slogan-' Things rather than words '.

-The developing realism has adopted four points in education
+The developing realism has adopted four points in education:

-- Humanistic Realism,
+- i) Humanistic Realism,

-- Social Realism,
+- ii) Social Realism,

-- Sense Realism, and
+- iii) Sense Realism, and

-- Neo-Realism.
+- iv) Neo-Realism.

-1. Humanistic Realism in education
+i) Humanistic Realism in education